Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 .. _programming-with-kmf-content-api:

-Programming with the Stream Oriented GE Java EE Content API
+Programming with the Kurento Java EE Content API
 -----------------------------------------------------------

 The *Content API* SDK is intended to simplify setup and management of